 From A to Z, View From the Morg has your horror movie suggestions covered this October!
-So grab your popcorn and tune in daily October 5 – 30 for a recommendation for every letter of the alphabet!
+So grab your popcorn and find a recommendation for every letter of the alphabet!
 Happy Halloween!

 Y is for Y HAVEN’T I SEEN THIS YET???